 Startup founders should make sure everyone in their business, from advisors to freelancers to leadership teams, knows what they’re trying to achieve as a collective group.
 This instills confidence, allowing colleagues to move quickly because they know they’re heading in the right direction.
 It also empowers individuals to work independently, reducing the need for constant meetings to get realigned.
 Lastly, and maybe most importantly, it promotes measuring success with real metrics instead of gut feelings.

 I like to think of a business plan as a nesting doll.
 Within each goal, you have smaller objectives that help you achieve your vision.
 Over time, small steps add up to set you in the right direction.
-Here’s one way to break down a business plan, using the popular Hoshin Kanri Strategic Planning Model:
+This approach breaks down a business plan using the popular Hoshin Kanri Strategic Planning Model: